brompheniramine/dextromethorphan/pse (generic name)

 Top Learning Centers(Recursos en Español)

-What is this medicine?BROMPHENIRAMINE; DEXTROMETHORPHAN; PSEUDOEPHEDRINE (brome fen IR a meen; dex troe meth OR fan; soo doe e FED rin) is an antihistamine, cough suppressant, and decongestant.
+What is this medicine?BROMPHENIRAMINE; DEXTROMETHORPHAN; PSEUDOEPHEDRINE (brome fen IR a meen; dex troe meth OR fan; soo doe e FED rin) is a histamine blocker, cough suppressant, and a decongestant.
 It can help relieve cough, runny nose, stuffy nose, sneezing, and itchy or watery eyes.
 This medicine is used to treat allergy and cold symptoms.
-It will not treat an infection.
+This medicine will not treat an infection.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth.
+How should I use this medicine?Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Use a specially marked dropper to measure your medicine.
+Shake well before using.
+Use a specially marked spoon or container to measure your medicine.
 Household spoons are not accurate.
 Take this medicine with food or milk if it upsets your stomach.
 Take your medicine at regular intervals.
-Do not take it more often than directed.
+Do not take more medicine than directed.

 Patients over 60 years old may have a stronger reaction to this medicine and need smaller doses.